capi5k/capi5k/README.md

 This repository will offer some samples of what can be done with it.

 * master branch : install rabbitmq on node(s)
-* nfs branch : install and configure an nfs on nodes.
+* nfs branch : install and configure an nfs on node(s).

 Installation